Gerður Kristný: Career

-Gerður Kristný was editor of the magazine Mannlíf from 1998–2004 and wrote numerous books for children, short stories, and poetry during the same time.
+Gerður Kristný was editor of the magazine Mannlíf from 1998 to 2004 and wrote numerous books for children, short stories, and poetry during the same time.
 In 2005, she published the biography Myndin af pabba: Saga Thelmu (A Portrait of Dad: Thelma's Story), which tells the story of a group of sisters' experiences of sexual abuse at the hands of their father in the 1960s and 70s.

 In 2010, she published the book-length poem Blóðhófnir (Bloodhoof), which is based on an ancient Nordic myth, told primarily in the Eddic poem Skírnismál.
 The Eddic poem depicts the god Freyr's efforts using his servant Skírnir to fetch the poet's namesake, the giantess Gerðr Gymisdóttir, from her far away home to satisfy his lustful desire through his servant.
 Gerður Kristný's poem recounts the same events from the perspective and in the words of the giantess alone.
 In this respect, Blóðhófnir coincides with feminist scholarship that challenge traditional interpretations of the Eddic poem.
 It also depicts the eventual meeting between Freyr and Gerðr, which never takes place in the Eddic poem.
 Together with Drápa and Sálumessan, published in 2014 and 2018, respectively, Blóðhófnir constitutes the first part of a trilogy of poems concerning gender-based violence.

 Gerður Kristný travels regularly around the world to present her work, giving readings in places like Kampala, Cox's Bazar, Java, Maastricht and Colgata.
 In 2014, she participated in the International Writing Program's Fall Residency at the University of Iowa in Iowa City, IA.
 In 2021, she premiered a poem commemorating the University of Iceland's 110th anniversary.